1) How long does it take to develop an antibody?

-The total procedure for footpad will take 33 days and for subcutaneous 55 days.
-On day 33 or 55 and after our first screening by ELISA we can provide the user with small amount of supernatants (50 ul maximum) for their own screening.
+The total procedure for antibody development by immunization via the footpad will take 33 days and 55 days for immunization via subcutaneous injection.
+On day 33 or 55 and after our first screening by ELISA we can provide the user with a small amount of supernatant (50 ul maximum) for their own screening.

-For footpad immunization, 500 ug of antigen is required, at the concentration 0.5 mg/mL and at least 0.1 mg/mL for subcutaneous immunization.
+For footpad immunization, 600 ug of antigen is required, ideally at a concentration of 1 mg/ml.
+0.5 mg/ml is required for subcutaneous immunization.
 This amount includes the needs for screening.

 3) What determines the type of immunization that will be done?

-The mice will be immunized at the footpad if the primary or transfected cell lines are the immunogen; the purified protein can be used for subcutaneous immunization.
+Mice will be immunized via the footpad if the immunogen is a primary or transfected cell line; purified protein can be used for subcutaneous immunizations.